cysouw/diathesis/text/c06_prepositions.md

 - Ich informiere (die Anwesenden) über die Angelegenheit.
 - Ich erzähle (die Geschichte) über die Angelegenheit.
 - Ich schütze (die Menschheit) vor den Gefahren.
-- Ich warne (dich) vor den Gefahren.

 ### ~~OBJ › Ø~~ : [ NDP | N–P ] Dative drop+preposition

 With a dative argument, some verbs allow for the dative to be dropped, but the preposition to be retained [@next a–c].
-This is the opposite structure as attested with accusative drop, as discussed above.

 ::: ex
 a.
 Ich rate dir zum Verkauf.